-The ponds are family-friendly and will appeal to those with kids in strollers and toddlers though none of the kids we saw through to about 12 years old – looked the least bit bored.
-With asphalt paths, its easy to push a stroller – or wheelchair around the 700 m long main loop.
+The ponds are family-friendly and will appeal to those with kids in strollers and toddlers though none of the kids we saw that looked to be about 12 years old looked the least bit bored.
+With asphalt paths, its easy to push a stroller – or wheelchair around the 700 metre long main loop.
 There is an additional 230 m loop – so you can get up to a full kilometre of walking – albeit all flat.

 Really anyone needing a dose of nature and some quiet time would benefit from a stop here.